mjtsai1974/DevBlog/_posts/2019-05-29-rl-policy-i.md

 >When in stage $t+1$, it does the <font color="OrangeRed">policy improvement</font> again, with the <font color="DeepSkyBlue">new updated(or even the same) policy</font> come out, then $Q_{t+2}$ function would laterly be generated out, this cycle repeats, untile it converges.
 >
 >Yes, it is solving a system of linaer equations.
+>
+>The scenario might be constructed <font color="OrangeRed">by putting value iteration inside the inner loop wrapper by the outside loop of policy iteration</font>, since <font color="OrangeRed">the value iteration operates in accordance to the policy</font>, exactly, <font color="OrangeRed">the action mapped from current state by current greedy policy at this moment</font>.
+So, <font color="#C20000">the value iteration should be in the inner loop of policy iteration</font>.
+>
+>

 ### Addendum
 >&#10112;[Advanced, algorithmic, analysis, Charles IsBell, Michael Littman, Reinforcement Learning By Georgia Tech(CS8803)](https://classroom.udacity.com/courses/ud600/lessons/4602578895/concepts/45888989130923)